Reflective Collage Portrait: Unraveling “Media as an Extension of Humans”

 First, think about 2 simple questions:

-Then, cut out the elements you are most familiar with and feel most connected to from the media materials.
+Then, cut out the elements you are most familiar with from the media materials.

 For example: I use Instagram most frequently.
 Instagram helps me learn about outfits and entertainment news.
 Therefore, I can cut out the information headlines that interest me most and the clothes I like.